 The board is compatible with both active antennas supporting 3.3V supply and passive antennas.

 - Heading: 75mA @ 3.3V for each antenna.

 If you use it with the traditional cheap GPS antennas widely available, you will not achieve the expected performance.

 That being said, just connect the antenna to the SMA connector without using tools (the strength of your fingers is enough).

-It is recommended to connect the antenna before powering the board.
+- Pro & Heading: It is mandatory to connect the antenna/s before powering the board.

 The installation of the antenna is also a key point to achieve the best results.

 The GPS/GNSS antenna should always be installed with the maximum possible view of the sky.